TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.42.md

 ---

-And Moab shall be destroyed from being a people, because he hath magnified himself against Jehovah.
+Moab shall be destroyed from being a people, because he has magnified himself against Yahweh.